-Before we meet today's author, I want to announce that the winner of the drawing for Peace for Parents of Teens, by Beth Shriver, is:
+Before we revisit with today's author, I want to announce that the winner of the signed copy of Mary Ellis's novel, Living in Harmony, is:

-Please tell us a bit more about the plot of They Almost Always Come Home.
+Please tell us a bit more about the plot of Maybe Us.

 If you were the casting director for the film version of your novel, who would play your lead roles?